Table of Contents

 Typical values of coercivity

 Therefore, a low coercivity is a pre-requisite to obtaining high permeability, and vice versa.
-The materials which have the highest permeability μr also have very low coercivity HC, as listed in the table below.27)28)29)
+The materials which have the highest permeability μr also have necessarily very low coercivity HC, as listed in the table below.33)34)35) Especially for the initial permeability, there is a reciprocal relationship between the permeability and coercivity μi ~ 1/HC.36)

 Yet, for power transformation it is the power loss that is typically specified, not coercivity.
 Only in some special signal application (such as fluxgate sensors or impulse transformers) coercivity might be a directly relevant quantity.
-This parameter is also important for semi-hard magnetic materials used in magnetic data storage, because it dictates the immunity to external magnetic fields so that the data can be safely retained once recorded in the magnetic structure.30)
+This parameter is also important for semi-hard magnetic materials used in magnetic data storage, because it dictates the immunity to external magnetic fields so that the data can be safely retained once recorded in the magnetic structure.37) Obviously, coercivity dictates the effort required to magnetise the material, so that the information could be recorded in the first place (and erased or re-recorded as needed).

 Typical coercivity of materials | ||